midokura/libweb/README.md

 ## How to use
 ### Build

-Two build environments are provided for `slweb` - feel free to choose any of
+Two build environments are provided for `libweb` - feel free to choose any of
 them:

 - A mostly POSIX-compliant [`Makefile`](Makefile).
 - A [`CMakeLists.txt`](CMakeLists.txt).

-`slweb` can be built using the standard build process:
+`libweb` can be built using the standard build process:

 #### Make